Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

    - `useRef`: work with DOM elements(when no need re-rendering on change of values)
    - and many more.
 2. All built-in book have `use` prefix.
 It's react way of indenfying hooks & apply hook rules

+## Why React Component Names Should Be Capitalized
+In React, component names must be capitalized to distinguish them from regular HTML elements.
+Here's why:

+1. **React differentiates between HTML elements and components**:
+   React treats lowercase names (e.g., `<button>`, `<div>`) as standard HTML tags.
+If you use a lowercase name for a component (e.g., `<useCallbackExample />`), React will assume it's a built-in HTML element, not a custom component.

+2. **What happens if not capitalized**:
+   If you don’t capitalize a component name (e.g., `<useCallbackExample />`), React will treat it as a string (or HTML element) and won't render it as a React component.
+This results in an error or unexpected behavior as life-cycle methods won't apply.

 **What are hook rules?**
 1. **Call Hooks at the Top Level**: Always use hooks at the top level of your component, not inside loops, conditions, or nested functions.